rabbitmq/rabbitmq-website/site/consumers.md

 #### Per-queue Delivery Timeouts Using an Optional Queue Argument

 Set the `x-consumer-timeout` [optional queue argument](#optional-arguments) on a queue when the queue is declared.
-The timeout is specifiedin milliseconds.
+The timeout is specified in milliseconds.
 Whether the timeout should be enforced is evaluated periodically, at one minute intervals.